 To perform the error detection function for the retry function, it is necessary to add a frame sequence number and CRC checksum to the data frames, broadcast frames and FCT.
-This information is added as the frames enter the retry layer from the framing layer.

 The various streams of information that are to be sent over the SpaceFibre link are then multiplexed into a single data stream.
 Any FCTs that the TX FCT controller requires to be transmitted are implanted amongst the data/control words from data frames.
 FCTs are thus sent very quickly without having to wait for the end of the current data frame.